d-krupke/cpsat-primer/08_benchmarking.md

   problem sizes, potential challenges, and narrowing down hyperparameter search spaces.

-For instance, in the `AddCircuit`-section, an exploratory study helped us determine that our focus should be on instances with 100 to 200 nodes.
+For instance, in the `add_circuit`-section, an exploratory study helped us determine that our focus should be on instances with 100 to 200 nodes.
 If you encounter fundamental issues with your model at this stage, it’s advisable to address these before proceeding to workhorse studies.